Tamagotchi: Color Tamagotchi

 On November 22, 2008, the first color screen Tamagotchi was released, only in Japan, the Tamagotchi Plus Color, it has additional gameplay features and Bandai made further new color Tamagotchi over coming years in Japan including the Tamagotchi iD (2009), Tamagotchi P's (2012), Tamagotchi 4U (2014) and Tamagotchi m!x (2016).

 The first color Tamagotchi to be released internationally was the Tamagotchi ON (known as Tamagotchi Meets in Japan) in July 2019.
 It was also one off the first Tamas to feature character feature mixing after marriage.
 Useful sources: MyMeets (a version of the app that was initially shut down).
 This version can also connect to a smartphone using Bluetooth wireless technology.

 The Tamagotchi Pix was released in 2021 which has a built-in camera giving the ability to take augmented reality (AR) pictures with the user's Tamagotchi.

 Tamagotchi Smart was released in 2021 and was the first smartwatch form factor Tamagotchi model.
 It was only available in Japan and uses physical cards for expansions with new characters and items.

 Tamagotchi Uni was released internationally in July 2023.
 It was the first Tamagotchi to feature Wi-Fi.
 It is made in a smartwatch form factor and can use its new Wi-Fi feature to connect to an online environment called Tamaverse.
 A 2024 update added the ability to get DLC over Wi-Fi, for expansion packs with new characters, items and mini-games.

 Tamagotchi Paradise is a new Tamagotchi device released internationally in July 2025 and later released in the United States in August 2025.
 It features a zoom dial.
 Over time the Tamagotchi has morphed into a sort of little person you raise.
 However, the Tamagotchi Paradise has reverted to a little pet of sorts, much to the delight of fans.

 Special and licensed Tamagotchis

 Bandai has also released various special editions of "Tamagotchi Nano" licensed from other media and franchises.
 Most of these were released in Japan but some have also been marketed internationally, especially in the 2020s.
-Examples of these Tamagotchis include ones based on characters/franchises Gudetama, Neon Genesis Evangelion, Hello Kitty (to celebrate its 50th anniversary in 2024), Pac-Man (to celebrate its 40th anniversary in 2020) and Jurassic World.
+Examples of these Tamagotchis include ones based on characters and franchises such as Gudetama, Neon Genesis Evangelion, Hello Kitty (to celebrate its 50th anniversary in 2024), Pac-Man (to celebrate its 40th anniversary in 2020) and Jurassic World.